MyNameIsTrez/sokoban-solver-in-c/README.md

 [Sokoban](https://en.wikipedia.org/wiki/Sokoban) is a game in which the player pushes boxes around in a warehouse, trying to get them to storage locations.

 Writing a solver for it is similar to writing a chess engine, but simpler.
-Just like with chess, the branching factor (the number of possible moves on each turn) of a Sokoban level can get so ridiculously huge, that there are a practically infinite number of possible moves for complex Sokoban levels.
+Just like with chess, the branching factor (the number of possible moves on each turn) of a complex Sokoban level can be ridiculously huge.
+The number of a chess and Sokoban board is `O(b^d)`, where `b` is the branching factor, and `d` is the depth of the shallowest solution.
+In other words, exponential growth.

 `bfs.c` ([breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search)) is best when the branching factor is near 1.
 The downside is that it runs out of memory in big maps.